-At the moment feedbacks are supported only through MIDI.
+At the moment feedbacks are supported only through MIDI, OSC and loopback.

 To learn how to setup your external input device for the best use with QLC+, please continue your reading with the howto for input profiles.

 Input Profiles Howto